Claims-Made vs. Occurrence: Which Medical Malpractice Insurance is Right for You?

 Occurrence form coverage is professional liability insurance that triggers coverage based on the “incident date.”

-Example: Suppose a dentist provides treatment in May 2024, and the patient files a lawsuit in 2026.
-The dentist would file the claim against the occurrence policy that was in force in May 2024.
+Example: Suppose a physician provides treatment in May 2024, and the patient files a lawsuit in 2026.
+The physician would file the claim against the occurrence policy that was in force in May 2024.

 An occurrence policy tends to be attractive for the following groups:

-• Dentists in transition: Occurrence policies can be beneficial for dentists who are uncertain about their future career paths.
-For instance, if you’re an associate in a private practice but considering a move to a dental support organization (DSO) or starting your own practice, an occurrence policy provides flexibility.
+• Medical professionals in transition: Occurrence policies can be beneficial for those uncertain about their future career paths.
+For instance, if you’re an associate in a private practice but considering a move to a hospital network or starting your own practice, an occurrence policy provides flexibility.
 It allows you to cancel your coverage easily when your circumstances change and protects you throughout your career journey.

-• Part-time dentists: If you’re employed by a dental company but also work part-time at another practice, an occurrence policy can be invaluable.
+• Part-time medical professionals: If you’re employed by a hospital but also work part-time at another facility, an occurrence policy can be invaluable.
 While your employer’s coverage may not extend to your part-time work, an occurrence policy can provide the necessary protection for these additional hours.
-This ensures that you’re adequately covered regardless of where you practice.

-• Easy to understand: One of the primary advantages of occurrence policies is their simplicity.
-With an occurrence policy, you’re automatically covered for any claims arising from incidents that occurred during the policy period, regardless of when the claim is filed.
-This eliminates the uncertainty and potential complexities associated with claims-made policies.
+• Easy to understand: With an occurrence policy, you’re automatically covered for any claims arising from incidents that occurred during the policy period, regardless of when the claim is filed.

-• Permanent coverage tied to the original company: Though it’s more expensive, the policy will always be there to defend a claim regardless of when the claim is filed (until the policy limits are exhausted).
+• Permanent coverage tied to the original company: Though more expensive, the policy will always be there to defend a claim, regardless of when it is filed (until the policy limits are exhausted).

 Though occurrence form policies are more expensive, many dental professionals find the peace of mind, simplicity, and flexibility are worth the extra cost.